CalvinVon/dalao-proxy/README.md

 # Dalao-proxy
-An HTTP proxy for frontend developer with request cache, request mock and development!
+A HTTP proxy for frontend developer with request cache, request mock and development!

 > An one-line command started server!
 More light-weight and convenient than webpack-dev-server in daily development.